johnwight/Cross-platform-Targeting-with-Adobe-Audience-Manager/README.md

 ```

-After successful execution of these commands, the web action is accessible at the following location:
+After entering the commands, the web action is accessible at the following location:

 ```
 https://runtime-preview.adobe.io/api/v1/web/<your_openwhisk_namespace>/default/aam